InternetHealthReport/internet-yellow-pages/iyp/crawlers/inetintel/README.md

 # Internet Intelligence Lab - Dataset: AS to Organization mapping -- https://github.com/InetIntel/Dataset-AS-to-Organization-Mapping

 The dataset contains historical and current versions of the AS to Organization mapping datasets.
 A mapping will be created between AS to its sibling ASes.

 ## Graph representation

-### URL tags
+### Sibling ASes
-Connect URL to tag nodes meaning that an URL has been categorized according to the given tag.
+Connect ASes that are managed by the same organization.
 ```
 (a:AS {asn: 2497})-[:SIBLING_OF]->(b:AS)
 ```